Sshreydoshi/Getting-and-Cleaning-Data-Project/CodeBook.md

-## Getting and Cleaning Data Project
+## Getting and Cleaning Data - Code Book

-Author: Shrey Doshi

-### Description
-Additional information about the variables, data and transformations used in the course project for the Johns Hopkins Getting and Cleaning Data course.

 ### Source Data
-Data + Description can be found here [UCI Machine Learning Repository](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)
+Data + Description can be found here [UCI HAR Dataset](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones "UCI MAchine Learning Repository")

 ### Data Set Information
 The experiments have been carried out with a group of 30 volunteers within an age bracket of 19-48 years.
 Each person performed six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone (Samsung Galaxy S II) on the waist.
 Using its embedded accelerometer and gyroscope, we captured 3-axial linear acceleration and 3-axial angular velocity at a constant rate of 50Hz.
 The experiments have been video-recorded to label the data manually.
 The obtained dataset has been randomly partitioned into two sets, where 70% of the volunteers was selected for generating the training data and 30% the test data.